Monty Don adds pond surface cover by planting a new waterlily.

-Waterlilies are most peoples first choice to add flower and leaf to the pond surface quickly.
+Waterlilies are most peoples first choice to add pond surface cover, flower and leaf quickly.

 Monty Don replanted a Dwarf waterlily candida into a 10 litre mesh basket using a clay based soil.
 He lowered it down into the water until the leaves and flower were just on the water surface.